mromoni1/CIEWordle/README.md

 near-identical implementation of Wordle using Java and JavaSwing.
 Although graphics in Java definitely have their limits, I found a way to create the game.

-This project wsa written in Java during Summer 2022.
+This project was written in Java during Summer 2022.